SLICK-model/SLICK_matlab/README.md

 Note that all the methods here are applied to analyze general nonlinear fluid flows.
 The terminology 'linear,' 'forced linear,' and 'nonlinear' pertains to the state vector under analysis.

 __Spectral proper orthogonal decomposition (SPOD)__:
 SPOD identifies large coherent structures in stationary flows.
 Analogous to POD, SPOD is computed as the eigendecomposition of the cross-spectral density tensor and decomposes the flow into energy-ranked structures that evolve coherently in both space and time.
+It optimally accounts for the second-order flow statistics.

    * User guide [here](https://www.mathworks.com/matlabcentral/fileexchange/65683-spectral-proper-orthogonal-decomposition-spod)